 Project Brief

 In consideration of the programmatic objectives of A SHARED Future to consider culturally-relevant gender-based approaches in our research, Naatoi’lhkpiakii (Melissa Quesnelle) and Heather Castleden hosted an Invitational Gathering of Indigenous Women who are leaders and/or community champions in renewable energy in 2018 at the Banff Centre.
-We anticipate holding a second Gathering in 2021.
-This project emerged from an expressed need amongst Indigenous Women who had completed a one-of-a-kind Indigenous Clean Energy training initiative, the 20/20 Catalyst Program.
-The premise of our research is that in bringing together the Indigenous Women Alumni from the 20/20 Catalyst Program to share stories, we can generate new insights about the gendered experience of renewable energy projects involving Indigenous peoples across the country.
-The initial gathering was an opportunity for the women themselves to determine what if any, outcomes and actions they would like to realize through a sustained female-centered network.
+We anticipated holding a second Gathering, but this was not possible due to the Covid-19 pandemic.
+The project emerged from an expressed need amongst Indigenous Women who had completed a one-of-a-kind Indigenous Clean Energy training initiative, the 20/20 Catalyst Program.
+The premise of the research was that in bringing together the Indigenous Women Alumni from the 20/20 Catalyst Program to share stories, we could generate new insights about the gendered experience of renewable energy projects involving Indigenous peoples across the country.
+The 2018 gathering was an opportunity for the women themselves to determine what if any, outcomes and actions they would like to realize through a sustained female-centered network.

 Project Updates